Red Tornado: Early Justice League of America adventures

 During the next few years, Red Tornado has a number of adventures with the Justice League; many end with the character damaged or destroyed.
 In February 1974, Red Tornado accidentally frees alien supervillain Eclipso from imprisonment inside Bruce Gordon and is damaged in the following explosion.
-In "The Man Who Murdered Santa Claus!", the JLA's old nemesis The Key threatens to destroy St. Louis, Missouri.
+In "The Man Who Murdered Santa Claus!", the JLA's old nemesis Key threatens to destroy St. Louis, Missouri.
 The JLA must run a gauntlet of traps to reach his bomb; although Red Tornado is apparently killed in one of the snares, the Phantom Stranger saves him.
 As a Christmas gift, the JLA gives Red Tornado a new, more colorful costume.
 He is again severely damaged when the Adaptoids mistake the JLA for tyrants.

 Red Tornado is apparently killed again in 1976, when Nekron gives the JLA an extreme fear of death which causes it to disband.
 Nekron then threatens to destroy Midway City with a solar flare, ordering Hawkman (one of the league's weakest members) to try to halt the flare.
 Red Tornado (disguised as Hawkman) is destroyed stopping the flare, giving the real Hawkman and Wonder Woman—who is immune to Nekron's fear-inducing power—time to evacuate the city, and Nekron is defeated with an overdose of intense fear.

 On Earth-One Red Tornado slowly becomes more human-like, develops a distinct personality and adopts the name John Smith.
 He becomes a teacher, meeting (and becoming fond of) employment counselor Kathy Sutton.